fmidev/smartmet-plugin-edr/docs/EDR-Plugin-Configuration-Guide.md

 ```
 # Supported parameters

-You can define supported parameters per producer and rename the original name.
+You can define supported parameters per producer and rename them at will.
 For example you can define mareograph parameters as follows:

 ```
 producer_parameters: